athul/blog/content/blog/telegram-bot-gh-actions/index.md

 ------

 You can try out many different items using actions and this is just a sample action to get you started.

-#Never Stop being ⚡️
+Maybe sending Cat GIFs if the build succeded on the pull request or sending a welcome message to a first time contributor.
+You imagination is the limit😄 and **Never Stop being ⚡️**